veshter/package/doc/migration/veshternetwork.md

 There are no additional Google services required to use Google Authentication; however, Google API Terms of Use have to be agreed to.
 Click on Services and choose any service (Admin SDK for example).
 Click on to toggle from Off to On.
 You will be prompted to read and accept to Google Terms of Use.
 Read and agree to both.
-  When you are done.
-You should see the Services screen again.
+  When you are done, you should see the Services screen again.
 Toggle the Admin SDK back to Off.

 Click on API Access.
 You should now see a section called Simple API Access.
 Record the Client ID, Client secret and API key.
 You will need them in the configuration step.